Dealers Struggle While Crickets Chirp

 Some dealerships have begun making moves toward a more digital buying experience, allowing customers to conduct the majority of the process online, but the process is full of flaws.
 Traditional dealerships have not changed anything, simply digitizing the analog process of buying a car.
 The solution is very straightforward; reinvent the car buying process and design it for an entirely online buying experience.
 Tesla has proven that it is possible, but they are an established corporation with expendable funds, a luxury unavailable to many dealerships.
 For the industry to change, manufacturers need to become more involved in how their dealerships sell their vehicles or allow new organizations to reinvent the car buying process to satisfy the consumer's wants and needs.

-Now is an opportunity for vehicle sales to move into a new normal, employing COVID-19 society's lessons.
-The industry will need growth to survive in the future of a recovering economy.
+Now is an opportunity for vehicle sales to move into a new standard, employing COVID-19 society's lessons.
+The industry will need to evolve if it wishes to thrive in the future of a recovering economy.

 BCG.
 Automotive Demand Post-COVID-19.